 Your chosen container should have enough room for the soil to be built up around the plants as the plants grow.
 This is key to encouraging more tubers to form.

 Preparing Your Potatoes

 Before you begin you will need to prepare the tubers.
-The preparation process for growing potatoes in containers is similar to cultivating in the ground.
+The preparation process to grow potatoes in containers is similar to cultivating in the ground.
 Basically, before planting the potatoes need to chit or sprout.

 To chit your tubers place them in an old egg box with their eye or eye facing up.
 Place the egg box in a cool but light location.
 The eyes will grow into stubby, green shoots.
-These can then be planted.
+These can then be planted as seed potatoes.

 Before planting, allow your chosen varieties to chit.
-Once the sprouts are strong and noticeable you can plant the tubers in the soil.
+Once the sprouts are strong and noticeable you can plant the tubers or seed potatoes in the soil.

 Selecting the Best Growing Medium